 Human beings innately avoid pain and seek pleasure.
 Corporations exploit this by constantly pushing modern life temptations down your throat.
 It takes discipline to say no to high-calorie food, TV, entertainment, porn, video games, and music, alcohol, etc. all of which promise instant gratification.

-Instant gratification fails to bring long term satisfaction.
+Instant gratification fails to bring long-term satisfaction.
 The more you fall for it, the more you hate yourself.
-Be disciplined, say no to instant gratification and seek delayed gratification.
+Be disciplined, say no to instant gratification, and seek delayed gratification.
 You’ll love yourself for it.

-The modern self-help advice focuses on making people feel precious for merely existing.
+Modern self-help advice focuses on making people feel precious for merely existing.
 Slogans such as “be yourself” and “you are perfect just the way you are” are popular.

 This type of advice does more harm than good, especially to men, because men aren’t inherently as valuable as women for the reason that sperm is cheap and eggs are expensive.